nikitaeverywhere/LightPivotTable/readme.md

 <code>build/js/lightPivotTable.js</code> files into your project.
 Usage is shown in
 <code>build/example/index.html</code> example.

+To integrate light pivot widget into DeepSee, just perform build and then import <code>
+build/LightPivotTable.xml</code> into namespace you want.
+Make sure that MDX2JSON source is installed and configured.
+Also you may need to change the widget property "MDX2JSON source" to make it work with another MDX2JSON source.

 ## Build

 You need [NodeJS](http://nodejs.org/) to perform any build tasks.